HL2H0/WideEye/README.md

 ### Known Issues
 * Position smoothing may cause the spectator camera to clip through head meshes.
-* Levels with scene chunks may un-find the camera but it won't affect the modifications the mod made
+* Levels with scene chunks may un-find the camera, but it won't affect the modifications the mod made

 ## [1.1.0] **Regular Update**